IgniteUI/igniteui-xplat-docs/doc/en/components/grids/_shared/column-hiding.md

 ## Toolbar's Column Hiding UI

-The built-in Column Hiding UI is placed inside an `DropDown` in the `{ComponentTitle}`'s toolbar.
+The built-in Column Hiding UI is placed inside an `DropDown` in the `{ComponentName}`'s toolbar.
 We can show/hide the Column Hiding UI by using this exact dropdown.

-For this purpose all we have to do is set both the `GridToolbarActions` and the `GridToolbarHiding` inside of the `{ComponentTitle}`.
+For this purpose all we have to do is set both the `GridToolbarActions` and the `GridToolbarHiding` inside of the `{ComponentName}`.
 We will also add a title to our toolbar by using the `GridToolbarTitle` and a custom style for our {ComponentTitle}'s wrapper.

 ```html
 <div class="grid__wrapper">